-Entrepreneurial Studies is an interdisciplinary program that provides opportunities to students to learn about entrepreneurship – the process of creating value through recognizing and developing opportunities.
-It serves to complement the student’s major area of study, in any college, by offering a means of putting theory and science into practice.
+Iowa State’s entrepreneurship minor is an interdisciplinary curriculum that provides opportunities for students to learn about entrepreneurship – the process of creating value by recognizing and developing opportunities.
+The entrepreneurship minor serves to complement the student’s major area of study in any college discipline at Iowa State.

-The ISU Pappajohn Center for Entrepreneurship enhances the classroom experience by providing opportunities to collaborate with other entrepreneurial-minded students across campus, and has built a ladder of programs for the entrepreneurial-minded student.
+The ISU Pappajohn Center for Entrepreneurship enhances the classroom experience by providing opportunities to collaborate with other entrepreneurial-minded students across campus, and offers a variety programs for the entrepreneurial-minded student.
 Students have the opportunity to pitch their ideas, receive feedback, and network with successful entrepreneurs.
-They may also participate in CYstarters, the first student accelerator at Iowa State.
+They may also participate in the CYstarters student accelerator.

 Required Courses (6 cr):

-- Management 310 (3 cr) Entrepreneurship and Innovation
+- Entrepreneurship/Management 310 (3 cr) Entrepreneurship and Innovation

-- Management 313* (3 cr) Feasibility Analysis and Business Planning
+- Entrepreneurship/Management 313 (3 cr) Feasibility Analysis and Business Planning

 - Management 410 (3 cr) Social Entrepreneurship

 *Choose either Management 313, 320 or 410.
 Management 310 is required.